bartbalaz/ivado_labs_assignment/README.md

 museums.verify_master_data()
 museums.print_master_data_issues()
 ```
-- Once satisfied with the data, the data may be saved and later loaded.
+- Once satisfied with the data, the data may be saved and loaded later.
 ```python
 museums.save_master_data() # For saving
 musemms.load_master_data() # For loading